Quinquennial Inspections & Appointments

 - Ensure you have a list of questions to ask each candidate and some means of scoring their response.

-Applications to the Diocesan List of QI Inspectors
+Applications to join the Diocesan List of QI Inspectors

-Individuals, not practices, can apply to be added to the register of approved architects and surveyors for the Diocese of Sheffield.
-Demonstrable experience is required of your ability to work independently on listed church buildings and of helping parishes develop their buildings for wider social, community and faith use.
+Individuals, not practices, care welcome to apply for inclusion to the diocesan register of architects and surveyors to undertake quinquennial inspections and other works for churches in the Diocese of Sheffield.
+Demonstrable experience is required of your ability to work independently on listed church buildings and in helping parishes develop their buildings for wider social, community and faith use.
 Please complete the Application to join the list of QI Inspectors, Diocese of Sheffield and return to the DAC Secretary, Dr Julie Banham